 Monday: Kilve

-A day spent exploring the foreshore, beach, cliffs, limestone grasslands - and maybe the woods too if time.
-Expect to see orchids.
-Tides are excellent to discover the varied geology representing climate change - some large ammonites to discover.
-The Mud volcanoes are particularly fascinating with their associated fossil fauna.
-One can imagine what it would have been like on the then Lower Jurassic sea floor.
-Plenty of unusual rock pools to explore too for modern marine side.
+A day spent exploring the foreshore, beach, cliffs, limestone grasslands and maybe the woods if we have time.
+Orchid spikes will have largely gone over but other July flora will be flourishing.
+The varied geology represents climate change circa 200 million years ago.
+Large ammonites to discover.
+The mud volcanoes are particularly fascinating with their closely associated fossil fauna - tiny ammonites here !
+One can imagine what it would have been like to be on the ancient Jurassic sea floor.
+Unusual "bedding plane” parallel rockpools to explore for the “modern" marine side.

 Wednesday: St Audrie's Bay